CROWNING MOMENTS OF THE EXPEDITION

 • High Altitude Pulmonary Edema (HAPE): A critical condition causing coughing, difficulty breathing even with mild activity, and fluid accumulation in the lungs, often accompanying AMS symptoms.

-Alternatively, immerse yourself in the heart of local culture by spending time with the locals at their homestays, where you can experience their everyday life, traditions, and warm hospitality.
-This unique opportunity allows you to bond with the community, savor authentic home-cooked meals, and gain deeper insights into their customs.
-Whether indulging in luxury or embracing local living, both options promise enriching experiences that will make your journey truly unforgettable.
+Enhance your travel experience by upgrading your stay at luxurious hotels that offer unparalleled comfort and world-class amenities, ensuring a memorable and relaxing retreat.
+Alternatively, you can immerse yourself in the heart of local culture by spending time with the locals at their homestays, where you can experience their everyday life, traditions, and warm hospitality.
+In addition, this unique opportunity allows you to bond with the community, savor authentic home-cooked meals, and gain deeper insights into their customs.
+Whether you choose to indulge in luxury or embrace local living, both options promise enriching experiences.
+Ultimately, they will make your journey truly unforgettable.

-Bhutan Druk Sustainable Trek
+Druk Path Trek

 DRUK PATH TREK